InhaDSP/Causality/README.md

 # Causality
 Causality is a portable protocol for quickly developing HCI applications for social interactions based on the context through cause and effect.
-Detailed proposal of this protocol will be publised as a paper in HCI International 2021. \[Link\]
+Detailed proposal of this protocol will be publishd as a paper in HCI International 2021. \[Link\]

 ## Repository information
 - Maintainer: Taein Kim (tikim@dsp.inha.ac.kr)